facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/helper/index.md

 The Facebook helper is designed to integrate your WebMatrix site with Facebook, making it possible to add the [Facebook Social Plugins](http://developers.facebook.com/plugins), such as Like button, Facepile, Comments, Login Button and Like Box, among others, in a few simple steps.
 It also allows you easily integrate your site with the Facebook login mechanism, so users do not have to create another account just to access your website.

 Depending on the social plugin you want to use, the helper requires that you call an initialization method.
-Check the table below and if the social plugin you want to use does not require initialization see the **Getting Started in 60 seconds (without initialization)** section, otherwise see the **Getting Started in 60 seconds (with initialization)** section.
+Check the table below and if the social plugin you want to use does not require initialization see the **Getting Started without initialization** section, otherwise see the **Getting Started with initialization** section.

 <table>
     <thead>